 Lastly, PIA is far and away the cheapest option of the bunch, which can be all the more valuable if you’re already paying $100 a month or more to your ISP as it is.
 At just $6.95 per month on 30-day cycles and $39.95 a year ($3.33 a month), PIA has managed to combine everything we love about a product into a single, seamless package.

-If you want a VPN that’s fast, protects your connection, rarely suffers any performance loss on downloads and won’t break the bank, Private Internet Access is the best VPN for 2020.
+If you want a VPN that’s fast, protects your connection, rarely suffers any performance loss on downloads, and won’t break the bank, Private Internet Access is the best VPN for 2020.
+And as one of the best services it is our #1 pick.

 View on PIA